PKRoma/miranda/miranda/docs/readme.txt

  - Update notification added to notify of new Miranda releases

 Bugfixes:
- - "Read Message" hotkey opened contact list if not events were present
+ - "Read Message" hotkey opened contact list if no events were present

 * New in 0.6.3
 Bugfixes: